Ankr-network/ankr-docs/docs/Tutorials/submit-tutorial.md

 ### 📺 YouTube & Video Tutorials
 🎥 Looking for a more creative outlet?
-You can also submit video tutorials using Ankr.
+You can also submit video tutorials incorporating Ankr.
 It is preferred that you have an accompanying text- and photo-based tutorial along with these videos.